Supporting Parents Creating PLAY-based Learning

 AquaPlay Super Set

 The AquaPlay Super Set is actually 2 sets combined.
-You can get one part, the AquaPlay box from Hearth Song.
-The AquaPlay Box comes with its own carrying case that also holds all its 21 pieces.
-It also doubles as a system of byways where its truck can roll down a road or its boat float down a canal.
+It comes with its own carrying case that also holds all its 21 pieces.
+Additionally the case doubles as a system of byways where its truck can roll down a road or its boat float down a canal.
 Operating the locks and controlling the flow of water throughout the canals was always a main attraction for the preschool kiddos and I’m sure it will be with yours as well.

 Without a doubt your child(ren) will want to PLAY ON and I concur—this is a fantastic, imagination-rich toy for children 3 years and older!